Motorcycle crash closes Cedars Rd

 It appears the motorcyclist lost control of her bike on the windy road just before the bridge, hitting the barrier on the South Kolan side of the bridge.

-Three other motorcycle riders have also stopped and are assisting emergency services, with a white sheet being held up to protect the woman from the heat.
+Three another motorcycle riders have also stopped and are assisting emergency services, with a white sheet being held up to protect the woman from the heat.

 The crash happened about 11.20am.